unixorn/zsh-quickstart-kit/README.md

     2. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the powerline compatible fonts you just installed.
     3. **Make sure you also specify a powerline compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled**.

-### Linux
+## Linux

 1. Switch your shell to zsh with `chsh -s /bin/zsh`
 2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems
 3. Install the patched font in a valid X font path.
 Valid font paths can be listed with `xset q`: `mv YourChosenPowerlineFont.otf ~/.fonts`
 4. Update the font cache for the path the font was installed in (root privileges may be needed for updating font cache for some paths): `fc-cache -vf ~/.fonts/`

-After installing the powerline font, you will need to configure your terminal emulator to use the patched font.
+After installing the powerline font, you will also need to configure your terminal emulator to use the powerline-compatible font.
 The name of the correct font usually ends with *for Powerline*.

-If the powerline symbols cannot be seen then try closing all instances of the terminal emulator.
+If the powerline symbols cannot be seen, try closing all instances of the terminal emulator.
 The X server may also need to be restarted for the new font to correctly load.

-If you still can’t see the powerline fonts then double-check that the font have been installed to a valid X font path.
+If you still can’t see the powerline fonts then double-check that the font has been installed to a valid X font path.

-If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters that you need to also set to your chosen powerline font.
+If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters in your terminal application that you need to also set to your chosen powerline font.

 ## Set up Zgen and the starter kit